mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 2. Create the [UI for the chat](#ui-components) in your app by using the [pages](#pages-and-layouts) and [snippets](#snippets) as a basis.
 3. Make sure there is a [chat context](#chat-context) available on the page where the conversation should be shown.
 4. Associate one or more [provider-configs](#provider-config) to the chat context.
-5. Use a default [action microflow](#action-microflow) or create a custom flow that will be executed when the user clicks the send button.
+5. Use a default [action microflow](#action-microflow) or create a custom flow that will be executed when the user clicks the **Send** button.
-6. Include the ConversationalUI module in the right order in the project theme settings.
-Add it after Atlas_Core, so the styling does not get overwritten (see [Ordering UI Resource Modules](/howto/front-end/customize-styling-new/#ordering-ui-resource-modules) for more information).
+6. In the project theme settings, include the ConversationalUI module in the right order .
+Add it after Atlas_Core so the styling does not get overwritten (see [Ordering UI Resource Modules](/howto/front-end/customize-styling-new/#ordering-ui-resource-modules) for more information).
 7. Optionally, [customize styling](#customize-styling) by overwriting variables and adding custom scss.
 Custom styling modules need to be loaded after ConversationalUI when ordering UI resources.